EventStore/EventStore/docs/server/features/streams.md

 ### **`$projections-$all`**

-This is the registry of all of the projections in EventStoreDB.
+This is the registry of all of the projections in KurrentDB.
 It contains a number of `$ProjectionCreated` and `$ProjectionDeleted` events, which form the list of available projections when replayed.

 This stream contains the following event types: